A resource-efficient method for repeated HPO and NAS problems: Method

-To solve the repeated HNAS problem we introduce Repeated Unequal Successive Halving (RUSH), a variant of Successive Halving (SH) \citep{jamieson2016non, karnin2013almost} that leverages solutions to previous BAI problems to speedup the BAI problem at hand.
-In order to provide a simple and effective algorithm we make some additional assumptions. \citet{winkelmolen2020practical} empirically demonstrate that a small set of hyperparameters configurations can provide effective solutions for an heterogeneous set of tuning tasks.
-Along the same lines, we assume that the set of optimal configurations $A^{\ast}$ on a sequence of length $S$ has $|A^{\ast}_S| < S$.
-The purpose of this assumption is to have an algorithm using a fixed maximum amount of resources over all the tasks in the sequence (otherwise the resources consumption will grow logarithmically in total number of arms).
-In practice, depending on the nature of the application, several heuristics can be used to control the size of $A^{\ast}$ when sequences are extremely long.
-For instance, one could use random subsampling, a FIFO queue, or cluster the configurations.
-Moreover, it is common that the optimal configurations perform better than all others at most of the resources levels with very few exceptions, mostly at the beginning of the training process.
-Following these observations, we assume $\exists z\ \mathrm{s.t.} \forall a \in A^{\ast}_S, \tau_a \leq z$.
-For convenience we define $n$ to be the cardinality of the union between the arms provided for the problem at hand and the arms identified as optimal in the previous steps.
-Leveraging those assumptions we can design an algorithm using the previously discovered optimal arms in $A^\ast$ to determine if the optimal solution for the problem at hand has already been observed or not.
-The algorithm, formally described in Algorithm~\ref{rush}, works as follows: for each BAI problem, RUSH splits the budget in equal parts to be consumed sequentially.
-For each step of this sequence the available budget is allocated uniformly on the available arms.
-At the end of the step the candidates is reduced by a factor $\eta$ according to their performance.
-This step is the main difference between RUSH and SH: having a bounded value of $\tau$ for every arm in $A^{\ast}$ and a budget set as in Theorem~\ref{thm:correct}, allows RUSH to stop the exploration of any arm under-performing an arm in $A^\ast$, with a saving of resources.
-Provided a sufficiently large number of resources, we can also show that RUSH is able to correctly identify the best arm for each problem in the sequence.
-The proof is available in Appendix~\ref{a:proof}. \begin{theorem} If the budget B provided to the algorithm for each step of the sequence $1, \dots, S$ is larger than $\ceil{\log n} \max \left(2 n + \sum_{a = 2, \dots, n} \bar{\gamma}^{-1}(\Delta_a/2), z n \right)$ then Algorithm~\ref{rush} will correctly identify the best arm. \end{theorem} It is possible to combine RUSH with non-uniform sampling \cite[e.g., ][]{klein2020modelbased}, or other transfer learning techniques \cite[e.g., ][]{perrone2019learning} since RUSH and SH are agnostic to the process generating the set of candidate arms.
+Based on those assumptions we can propose a variant of Successive Halving (SH) \citep{jamieson2016non, karnin2013almost}, called Repeated Unequal Successive Halving (RUSH), using the previously discovered optimal arms in $A_S^\ast$ to determine if the optimal solution for the problem at hand has already been observed or not.
+The algorithm, formally described in Algorithm~\ref{rush}, works as follows: for each BAI problem, a set of configurations (arms) is sampled uniformly at random from the search space.
+RUSH splits the budget in equal parts to be consumed sequentially.
+At each step in the sequence the available budget is allocated uniformly on the available arms.
+At the end of the step the number of candidates is reduced by a factor $\eta$ according to their performance.
+Moreover, RUSH stops the exploration of any arm under-performing an arm in $A_S^\ast$, saving resources.
+This possible because the value of $\tau$ for every arm in $A_S^{\ast}$ is buonded by $z$ and the algorithm receives a budget as described in Theorem~\ref{thm:correct}.
+We can also show that RUSH is able to correctly identify the best arm for each problem in the sequence.
+The proof is available in Appendix~\ref{a:proof}. \begin{rem} If the budget B provided to the algorithm for each step of the sequence $1, \dots, S$ is larger than $\ceil{\log n} \max \left(2 n + \sum_{a = 2, \dots, n} \bar{\gamma}^{-1}(\Delta_a/2), z n \right)$ then Algorithm~\ref{rush} will correctly identify the best arm.\\ \end{rem} It is possible to combine RUSH with non-uniform sampling \cite[e.g., ][]{klein2020modelbased}, or other transfer learning techniques \cite[e.g., ][]{perrone2019learning} since RUSH and SH are agnostic to the process generating the set of candidate arms.